chimo/swaybar-configs/README.md

 * Make icons optional.
 Fallback on text when the convey information.
 * Maybe a screenshot for the readme?
+* Sometimes "$block" is the filename, sometimes just the name.
+Always use name and add ".sh" just when we're about to run the script (if applicable).
+  Note: This will change the CLI behaviour from `run_block.sh -b network.sh` to
+        `run_block.sh -b network`, for example.
 * inotifyd for ad-hoc refreshes, when possible?